static-dev/spike-core/readme.md

 Since the two configuration files are _merged_, you don't lose all your other settings from the `app.js` file, it just merges in any new ones from `app.production.js`.
 Very amaze!

 To change the environment, from javascript, just pass an `env` option to the spike constructor.
 From the CLI, just pass `--env name` or `-e name` as an argument to the `compile` or `watch` commands.

+## Setup for Contributing

+- Make sure you are running [node.js >= v6](https://nodejs.org/en/).
+- Make sure you have an [editorconfig plugin](http://editorconfig.org/#download) installed for your text editor
+- Make sure you have a [standard js linter](http://standardjs.com/index.html#usage) installed, tests will not pass if linting fails
+- Make sure you are familiar with [ES6](https://medium.com/sons-of-javascript/javascript-an-introduction-to-es6-1819d0d89a0f)
+- Make sure you are familiar with [test-driven development](https://www.wikiwand.com/en/Test-driven_development)